dokryconn/Dokters-Prescription/README.md

 ### Hotstrings
 - These hotstrings are __disabled by default__ but can be customized to your personal preference by editing the **`Dok's Rx Pad.AHK`** script.
-- These shortcuts are used for auto-typing strings of text by typing an abbreviated "hotstring."
+- These hotkeys are used for auto-typing strings of text by typing an abbreviated "hotstring."

 #### The Hotstring examples included in the `Dok's Rx Pad.AHK` script are:
 - "YOUR_EMAIL_ADDRESS@EMAIL.com"